1. Where can I get financial counseling? | Top |

 7. Who can enroll in Military Saves? | Top |

-Military Saves is a national campaign to persuade, motivate, and encourage military service members, their families & DoD associated personnel to save money every month, and to convince leaders and organizations to be aggressive in promoting automatic savings.
-The enrollment is open for everyone & it is very relevant for retirees and anyone affiliated with the military.
+Military Saves is a national campaign to persuade, motivate, and encourage military service members, their families, veterans & DoD associated personnel to save money every month, and to convince organizations to be aggressive in promoting automatic savings.
+The Military Saves Pledge and program is open to everyone & it is very relevant for retirees and anyone affiliated with the military.

 8. Do you have brochures we can use to promote the Military Saves Campaign? | Top |